mattermost/docs/source/install/self-managed-changelog.md

 #### Enhanced User Onboarding Experience
  - To help new users get started with Mattermost, new Getting Started steps have been added to the onboarding experience.
 These steps help users to complete their profile, name their teams, configure desktop notifications and invite others to join their team.
 Additionally, once the onboarding is complete, users are provided with helpful tips to get started with channels, plugins, and more.

-#### Focalboard Update
+#### Playbooks Updates
- - Focalboard 0.8.0 requires Mattermost v5.37 due to the new database connection system.
+ - ``Incident Collaboration`` was rebranded to ``Playbooks``.
+Also the channel right-hand sidebar is redesigned, our own playbooks are shared as templates, and more triggers and actions were added.

-#### Playbooks Update
+#### Focalboard Updates
- -
+ - Added created-by property and improved performance with shared database connections.
+Focalboard 0.8.0 requires Mattermost v5.37+ due to a new database connection system.

 ### Improvements